Building an AI-based Chatbot in Python

 Storage Adapters allow developers to change the default database from SQLite to MongoDB or any other database supported by the SQLAlchemy ORM.
 Developers can also use these Adapters to add, remove, search and modify user statements and responses in the Knowledge Graph as well as create, modify and query other databases that Chatterbot might use.

-Building a Chatbot
+Building an AI-based Chatbot

 In this tutorial, we will be using the Chatterbot Python library to build an AI-based Chatbot.